mcampbell/password/README.md

 ```
 usage: password -s size_in_chars -r number_of_iterations [-d dictionary_file] [-{E|T|L|R}]
     -s <chars>: the minimum size in chars of the password.
 Default: 3
-    -r <reps: The number of words to spit out.
+    -r <reps>: The number of words to spit out.
 Default: 1
+    -d <dict_file>: File of words to choose from.
+Default: /usr/share/dict/words
     -E: easily touch typeable (default, real words)
     -T: tivo style password - easily typable onscreen (no real words)
     -L: words that you can touchtype with your left hand only (real words)